MolSSI/QCElemental/docs/source/periodic_table.rst

     >>> qcel.periodictable.to_mass("Carbon")
     12.0

-A brevity of infomation can be accessed in this manner.
+A variety of infomation can be accessed in this manner.
 Taking 'Carbon' as an example for mass information:

 .. code-block:: python